Mesmerizer (song)

 "Mesmerizer" (メズマライザー) is a 2024 song by Japanese music producer 32ki (pronounced "Satsuki") featuring vocals by Vocaloid virtual singer Hatsune Miku and Synthesizer V virtual singer Kasane Teto.
-The song's accompanying animated music video, created by Japanese animator "channelcaststation", reached 10 million views on YouTube within two weeks of its release, unprecedented for Vocaloid songs.
-On November 17, 2024, the song reached 100 million views on YouTube, becoming the fastest Vocaloid song in history to reach 100 million views (6 months and 21 days).
+The song's accompanying animated music video, created by Korean animator "channelcaststation" ("channel" for short), reached 10 million views on YouTube within two weeks of its release, unprecedented for Vocaloid songs.
+On November 17, 2024, the song reached 100 million views on YouTube, becoming the fastest Vocaloid song in history to reach 100 million views (6 months and 21 days), and on June 27, 2026, Mesmerizer surpassed Young Girl A to become the most viewed Vocaloid song on YouTube.

+On Spotify, Mesmerizer is the 2nd most popular song by Hatsune Miku, only surpassed by Miku by Anamanaguchi.

 Background and release

 The music video for "Mesmerizer" was released on April 27, 2024, and the song was released for streaming on May 17.
 The song was included on 32ki's first album, Circus's Detail, which was released during Niconico Chokaigi 2024.
 The song's stems have been made available to the public as part of the "Remix Project" at The Vocaloid Collection (known as VocaColle for short), run by Dwango.